haiyi-bespoke/readme_test/README.md

   ```

 + #### Subs Scored
-  1. the number of subs with q-score
+  1. the total number of subs that have q-score
-  2. the percentage of subs with q-score <br/>
+  2. the percentage of subs that have q-score <br/>

   ```json
   {